-While Jesus was a carpenter by trade, with clear contrast, Jesus selected fisherman to be his closest collaborators.
+While Jesus was a carpenter by trade, with distinct contrast, he selected fishermen to be his closest collaborators.
 Were any of these men suited for this work of preaching and healing?

-One thing we know, that after all of Jesus’s many good efforts of teaching, healing and preaching among his people — together with his disciples, they journeyed to Jerusalem to face Good Friday, and its aftermath.
-The Apostles too would face their deaths, years later, as martyrs for the faith.
+One thing we know, that after all of Jesus’s many reasonable efforts of teaching, healing, and preaching among his people — together with his disciples they journeyed to Jerusalem to face Good Friday and its aftermath.
+The Apostles, too, would suffer their deaths, years later, as martyrs for the faith.

-In fact, we — all of us, are an Easter people, living in a Good Friday world.
+In fact, we — all of us, Easter people, living in a Good Friday world.
 With painful challenges in which only Christ himself can accompany us.

-This is the challenged that he addressed to his disciples and followers – then, and in every generation since.
+This is the challenge that he addressed to his disciples and followers – then, and in every generation since.

 For the past many years, I’ve been teaching about media and religion at Saint Mary’s College.
 So I’ll let you in on a not so great secret, I’ve been counting the days to see Martin Scorsese’s new film “Silence,” the movie adaptation of Shusaku Endo’s novel about 17th century Japan, and the story of two young Portuguese Jesuit priests.

-The narrative is set as Rodrigues and Garrpe travel secretly to Japan, during the height of the torture and persecutions of Christians, in order to seek information about Father Ferreira, their teacher and mentor, who gone missing; as well as to minister to underground Catholics who had been deprived of the Sacraments, and their faith.
+The narrative is set as Rodrigues and Garrpe travel secretly to Japan, during the height of the torture and persecutions of Christians.
+They seek information about Father Ferreira, their teacher, and mentor, who has gone missing.
+They minister to underground Catholics who had been deprived of the Sacraments, and their faith.

-From his earliest films such a “Mean Streets,” to “Bringing Out the Dead,” Scorsese struggles with the notion of how good people who do good things for good purpose are tested with crises of faith.
+From his earliest films such a “Mean Streets” to “Bringing Out the Dead,” Scorsese struggles with the notion of how good people who do good things for useful purposes are tested with crises of faith.